Kessie’s strike helps AC Milan go top of Serie A | Goal.com

 Franck Kessie found the back of the net as AC Milan defeated Benevento 2-0 in Sunday’s Serie A game.

-The 24-year-old was afforded his 13thh league start and made the most of the opportunity to register his fifth goal in the division this season.
+The 24-year-old was afforded his 13th league start and made the most of the opportunity to register his fifth goal in the division this season.

 The Ivory Coast international formed a two-man midfield along with Sandro Tonali for the Red and Blacks in the encounter.